klingtnet/klingt.net/klingt.net/posts/maxima-in-5-minutes.rst

                 2 x
     (%o2)   2 %e

-Note that you must use explicit multiplication in maxima, f.e. ``2x`` won't work.
+Note that you must use explicit multiplication in maxima, e.g. ``2x`` won't work.

 Integration works analogously with the ``integrate();`` function.